keptn/lifecycle-toolkit/docs/content/en/docs/migrate/evolution-klt/_index.md

 But it has flaws in the GitOps world:

 - Single-pod ready does not mean application ready.
+  If you deploy different services in two different pods, and they are ready, it does not mean that your overall deployment is actually healthy

 - Very difficult to integrate Keptn into all the different tools, especially with many development teams using different tools